ajoberstar/gradle-git-publish/README.md

 `gradle-git-publish` is a [Gradle](http://gradle.org) plugin, `org.ajoberstar.git-publish`, which publishes files to a remote Git repository's branch.

-See [Grgit](https://github.com/ajoberstar/grgit) for details on the Git library used underneath, including configuration for authentication.

 ## Usage

 See the [Release Notes](https://github.com/ajoberstar/gradle-git-publish/releases) for updates on changes and compatibility with Java and Gradle versions.